Columbia Model 60 Women's Bicycle, 1898

 Summary

-The Pope Manufacturing Company introduced their "chainless" bicycle in 1897.
-Its driveshaft with bevel gears needed less maintenance than chain-drives and it was cleaner -- no greasy stains on your clothes.
-Unfortunately, a shaft-drive was heavier and lost a bit of power.
-They were also more expensive -- not helpful when sales were lagging.
-Early shaft-driven, chainless bicycles failed to catch on.
+Pope Manufacturing Company introduced its "chainless" bicycle in 1897.
+The driveshaft with bevel gears needed less maintenance than chain drives and was cleaner -- no greasy stains on your clothes.
+Unfortunately, a shaft drive was heavier and lost a bit of power.
+It was also more expensive -- not helpful when sales were lagging.
+Early shaft-driven, chainless bicycles failed to catch on with buyers.

-The Pope Manufacturing Company introduced their "chainless" bicycle in 1897.
-Its driveshaft with bevel gears needed less maintenance than chain-drives and it was cleaner -- no greasy stains on your clothes.
-Unfortunately, a shaft-drive was heavier and lost a bit of power.
-They were also more expensive -- not helpful when sales were lagging.
-Early shaft-driven, chainless bicycles failed to catch on.
+Pope Manufacturing Company introduced its "chainless" bicycle in 1897.
+The driveshaft with bevel gears needed less maintenance than chain drives and was cleaner -- no greasy stains on your clothes.
+Unfortunately, a shaft drive was heavier and lost a bit of power.
+It was also more expensive -- not helpful when sales were lagging.
+Early shaft-driven, chainless bicycles failed to catch on with buyers.

 Artifact